chow1026/movieTrendTableauVisualization/MovieLens.md

 ## Version 1:
 The V1 Tableau Worksheet is generated incorporate more explanatory and storytelling.
-A few dashboards and a storyboard were added.
+A few dashboards and a storyboard were also added.

 ### Version 1 Design: